Travel in Sicily in times of coronavirus – my socially distant summer holiday

 To travel or not to travel?

 Only you can decide after taking into account your own health and your personal circumstances whether to travel now.
 This is by no means trying to encourage you to travel now.
-But I am not going to lie and say “stay at home in these times” when obviously I travel, and neither do I want to give you false impressions here by saying “this post is for inspiration for later only” which would be somewhat hypocritical.
+But I am not going to lie and say “stay at home in these times” when obviously I travel.
+I did travel in Sicily in times of coronavirus, and neither do I want to give you false impressions here by saying “this post is for inspiration for later only” which would be somewhat hypocritical.
 What I didn’t mention before was that I actually had three weeks annual leave that I had to use.
 I only spent the first week in Italy, and spent the following two weeks at home.
 I did think about another short trip, but in the end, reason prevailed and I spent my first holiday in years at home – and liked it!